ArkajyotiSaha/RandomForestsGLS/README.md

 ```
 The function input and outputs are described in detail in the reference manual documentation, available in https://cran.rstudio.com/web/packages/RandomForestsGLS/RandomForestsGLS.pdf .

+## Community guidelines

+Please report issues, bugs or problem with the software at https://github.com/ArkajyotiSaha/RandomForestsGLS/issues .
+For contribution to the software and support please get in touch with the maintainer Arkajyoti Saha (arkajyotisaha93@gmail.com).

 ## Note
 Some code blocks are borrowed from the R packages: spNNGP: Spatial Regression Models for Large Datasets using Nearest Neighbor Gaussian Processes https://CRAN.R-project.org/package=spNNGP and randomForest: Breiman and Cutler's Random Forests for Classification and Regression https://CRAN.R-project.org/package=randomForest